Rajathesh2002/KPMG-Audit-Assurance-Virtual-Internship-Projects-Rajathesh-H-M/README.md

 [View Report → Task_2_Report.md](Task_2_Risk_Control_Evaluation/Task_2_Report.md)

-📁 Task 3: Revenue Vouching Leadsheet
+🗂️ Task 3: Revenue Vouching Leadsheet
-📂 Open → Task 3 Workpaper
+📁 RAJATHESH_HM_Task3_Revenue_Vouching_Workpaper.xlsx
-🖼️ Screenshot | 📄 View Invoices PDF
+📄 Evergreen Invoices.pdf

 This project demonstrates how sample revenue entries were vouched against original invoices, and an audit-ready leadsheet was created for review.
 All 5 samples were validated, and no discrepancies were found.